BlackcoinDev/devassist/tests/README.md

 ## 📋 Overview

 This directory contains the comprehensive test suite for the AI Assistant application.
-The test suite is designed to ensure code quality, functionality, and reliability across all components of the application.
+The test suite is designed to ensure code quality, functionality, and reliability across all components of the modular architecture.

 ## 🏗️ Test Structure